raphaelrk/grade50/README.md

 # Grade50
 Bash scripts to help with the grading of CS50 problem sets.
+Feel free to PR with alternatives.

 # Usage